Multi-modal atmospheric characterization of $\beta$ Pictoris b: Adding high-resolution continuum spectra from GRAVITY: Observations and data reduction

 \begingroup

 \endgroup

-We divided our analysis in tree main parts: Sect.~\ref{sec3} focusing on the analysis of the new GRAVITY spectra and Sect.~\ref{sec4} and \ref{sec5} on the combination of this spectrum with the available datasets presented in Sect.~\ref{sec1}.
+We divided our analysis in tree main parts.
+In Sect.~\ref{sec3}, we focus on the analysis of the new GRAVITY spectra.
+In Sects.~\ref{sec4} and \ref{sec5}, we describe the combination of this spectrum with the available datasets presented in Sect.~\ref{sec1}.
+All of the observational data, together with the complete set of models and results is available on Zenodo\footnote{\url{https://zenodo.org/records/17609314}}.